Lisa Wexler: Community service

 Wexler has been a resident of Westport, Connecticut since 1989.
 She served on the board of directors of the Jewish Community Centers in Norwalk, Westport, Wilton, Weston, and Bridgeport for a number of years.
 She currently serves on the board of directors of the Jeffrey Modell Foundation for Primary Immunodeficiency Research and serves on the Advisory Board of Jane Doe No More, a non-profit devoted to erasing the stigma of sexual assault.
 Wexler is also a founding member of the Connecticut chapter of Women in Power, which hosts several events each year devoted to educating and empowering women in their personal and professional lives.
 Lisa is a lifetime member of Hadassah and an active member of the Weston Kiwanis.

-Personal life

-Lisa Wexler is married to William (Bill) A. Wexler.
-Her children are Jonathan Wexler, Joanna Wexler Moss and Joanna's husband, Yotam Moss.